Hyundai Motor Group says to invest $73 billion by 2018

-SEOUL South Korea's Hyundai Motor Group, the world's fifth-largest automaker, said on Tuesday it would spend $73 billion (48 billion pounds) over four years on expanding capacity, building new headquarters and developing new vehicles.
+SEOUL South Korea's Hyundai Motor Group, the world's fifth-largest automaker, said on Tuesday it would spend $73 billion over four years on expanding capacity, building new headquarters and developing new vehicles.

 The country's second-largest business conglomerate unveiled the investment plan as the government of President Park Geun-hye pushes companies with large cash reserves to spend more on investment, employment and dividend payments.

-The group, whose 57 affiliates include automakers Hyundai Motor Co and Kia Motors Corp, said in a statement it would spend 49.1 trillion won (29 billion pounds) on capital investment and 31.6 trillion won on research and development by 2018.
+The group, whose 57 affiliates include automakers Hyundai Motor Co (005380.KS) and Kia Motors Corp (000270.KS), said in a statement it would spend 49.1 trillion won on capital investment and 31.6 trillion won on research and development by 2018.

-It did not elaborate, but the announcement came after Hyundai Motor and Kia Motors said they would build factories in Mexico and China over the coming years, signalling a resumption in capacity expansion.
+It did not elaborate, but the announcement came after Hyundai Motor and Kia Motors said they would build factories in Mexico and China over the coming years, signaling a resumption in capacity expansion.

 Hyundai Motor and Kia Motors said they would sharply boost spending to develop, for instance, more eco-friendly vehicles and self-driving cars over the next four years.

-The group said in a statement some three-quarters of the investment would be made within South Korea, which would "greatly contribute" to re-energising the local economy.
+The group said in a statement some three-quarters of the investment would be made within South Korea, which would "greatly contribute" to re-energizing the local economy.

 A large part will likely go into a plot of land that three group units agreed to purchase for 10.55 trillion won, far above the market's estimate.